Hero image for Stats & Facts Hero image for Stats & Facts

 Major Industries/Companies

-The Quad Cities is home to Fortune 500 company Deere & Company.
-There are 150 other companies on Fortune 500 and 1000 lists that have a presence in the region, as well as the Rock Island Arsenal, a major military installation.
-More information available through Bi-State Regional Commmission and Quad Cities Chamber.
+The Quad Cities is home to the Fortune 500 company Deere & Company.
+150 other companies on the Fortune 500 and 1000 lists have a presence in the region, as well as the Rock Island Arsenal, a major military installation.
+More information is available through the Bi-State Regional Commission and the Quad Cities Chamber.

 Major Employers